W1OP — W1C — N1PRA(HQ)

 Every June, hams throughout North America set up temporary transmitting stations in public places to demonstrate ham radio's science, skill and service to communities and the nation.
 It combines public service, emergency preparedness, community outreach, and technical skills all in a single event.

 Some participants may also choose to operate from home, using the exercise to develop and practice their personal radio communications capability.
 Field Day has been an annual event since 1933 and remains the most popular event in ham radio.
-In 2022, 4,929 entries were submitted, and there was a total of 29,679 reported participants.

 The main focus of Field Day is to work as many stations as possible on the 160-, 80-, 40-, 20-, 15-, and 10-meter HF bands, all bands on 50 MHz and above, and to learn to operate in abnormal situations in less-than-optimal conditions.